Diary Major John Kevin Lloyd - 1942-1945 - Part 14

 are organising a Melb.
 Cup for

 Tuesday next.
-There are 38 nominations
+There are 38 nomination

 at present - horse & jockey.
-Names-
+Names -

-Sweet Potatoe - Ali Baba - Canteen
+Sweet Potatoe.
+Ali Baba - Canteen

-[[?]]
-King - Rice flour - Spud & Onions
+Chupattie King - Rice flour - Spud & Onions

-Furphy, Christmas - Savoy
+[[Turphy?]]
+Christmas - Savoy

 Once bitten - Mosquito - Net

-Portugese Timor - Neutral Ship - [[?]]
+Portugese Timor - Neutral Ship - Singapore

-Batemans Bay Hard to get - Officers
+Batmen Coy Hard to get - Officers

-Duty Doctor Spike.
+Duty Doctor - Spite.
 The are

 several bookmakers operating and